-Liquidity risk is the risk that the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
-The Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
+Liquidity risk is the risk that the Group and the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
+The Group's and the Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.

-The Company manages liquidity risk by maintaining sufficient cash.
-In addition, the Company maintains bank facilities such as working capital lines deemed adequate by the management to ensure it will have sufficient liquidity to meet its liablities when they fall due.
+The Group and the Company manages liquidity risk by maintaining sufficient cash.
+In addition, the Group and the Company maintains bank facilities such as working capital lines deemed adequate by the management to ensure it will have sufficient liquidity to meet its liablities when they fall due.